Skip to content

 Difference between abandoned, deprecated and EOL?

 Yes, it works the same.
-Libraries typically have fewer packages (10-30) and are more careful about backwards compatibility.
-Typical findings: too-permissive PHP constraint (>=7.0 to support downstream legacy), version pinning of EOL test frameworks.
+Libraries typically have fewer packages (10-30) and are more conservative on backwards compatibility.
+Typical library findings: too-permissive PHP constraint (>=7.0 to support legacy downstream), version pinning of EOL test frameworks, dependencies on old abandoned doctrine/cache.
+Useful audit before publishing a new major release or closing the scope of a long-term version.

 PHP supply chain audit